noreenc24/gis-ai-chatbot/README.md

 # Arctic Data GIS Chatbot (GeoAI Spatial Analysis)

-A full-stack web application that uses AI (Google Gemini) to answer natural language questions about geospatial data, performing buffer analysis on schools and pipelines in Alaska.
+This GIS chatbot is a full-stack web application that uses AI (Google Gemini) to answer natural language questions about geospatial data.
+This project is specifically scoped to only perform buffer analyses on schools and oil pipelines in Alaska, but it can be scaled to handle additional types of geoprocessing functions and accomodate other topic-specific datasets.

-Full-stack web app that uses a LLM to answer natural language questions about geospatial data

-## Project Overview
+## What is a GIS chatbot?
 This project demonstrates:
 - **Natural Language GIS Queries**: Ask spatial questions in plain English
 - **AI Function Calling**: Gemini LLM interprets queries and calls spatial functions